flexxui/flexx/docs/guide/widgets_components.rst

 * A ``JsComponent`` *may* have a proxy object in Python; these proxy objects are created automatically when Python references the component.

+In practice, you'll use ``PyComponents`` to implement Python-side behavior, and ``JsComponents`` (e.g. Widgets) for the behavior in JavaScript.
+Flexx allows a variety of ways by which you can tie Python and JS together, but this can be a pitfall.
+It's important to think well about what parts of your app operate in JavaScript and what in Python.
+Patterns which help you do this are discussed later in the guide.

 Proxy components
 ----------------